MattReimer/riverscapestools/README.md

 ### Riverscapes Project Uploader

-The project uploader reads the `[project].xml` and tries to find a place for it in the repo based on a `Program.xml` file.
+The project uploader reads the `project.rs.xml` from inside the the `program` folder you specify and tries to find a place for it in the repo based on a `Program.xml` file.
 The output is verbose and it asks you to confirm everything before it uploads anything.

 Uploads are tested against what's already in the bucket using MD5 and only new files get uploaded.